marcos-sem-s/datacamp-exercises/Understanding Data Engineering/01 - What is data engineering.md

 | Data types refer to the variety of the data. | Volume has to do with how trustworthy the data is. |
 |  | Veracity refers to how frequently the data is generated. |

+> Awesome job!
+Now you have a clear understanding of what qualifies big data, beyond the buzzword.
+Let's jump in the next lesson, where we will compare data engineers and data scientists in more details.

 <br>

 ## Tell me the truth